tushdante/lifecode/README.md

 ```sh
 python data_gen.py <file1.csv> <file2.csv> <number of rows>
 ```
 This file will generate two input files which follow the rules as specificed by the problem statement.
-The number of rows can be used to determine how many rows of the input are needed. ```file1.csv``` will contain only three coloums, while ```file2.csv``` will contain the annotation column as well.
+The number of rows can be used to determine how many rows of the input are needed. ```file1.csv``` will contain only three columns, while ```file2.csv``` will contain the annotation column as well.

 To use ```lifecode.py``` is as follows:
 ```sh